obromios/chris_lib/README.md

 ## Usage

-To format a date in the Australian way, use `date.charmians_format` on any Date object.
+To format a date in the Australian way, use `date.charmians_format` on a Date object.
 ```
   class Date
        charmians_format